Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 Application performance need to be monitored and controlled changes throughout the project life cycle.

-1. **IV.Schedule Management Plan: **
+**IV.Schedule Management Plan:**

 schedule management plan template simply provides a consistent format for establishing the policies and procedures used to develop, execute, monitor and control the project schedule.

-**Resource Requirements:** This project requires 5 people each are assigned with desktop and workspace, 5 Mac books and enough budget for the successful completion of a project.
+**Resource Requirements:**

-**Schedule:** The project starts from 05/05/2019 and ends on 06/09/2019.
-Detailed schedule of the project is given in project time management plan.
+This project requires 5 people each are assigned with desktop and workspace, 5 Mac books and enough budget for the successful completion of a project.

-1. **V.Cost Management Plan: **
+**V.Cost Management Plan:**

 A Cost Management Plan is a document which will outline the criteria and activities which must be carried out as part of project management.
 A Cost Management Plan provides both input cost estimates, the amount of money being spent, and cost output estimates, which is the amount of money estimated to be received.
 It will provide the planning and structure necessary to control the costs of the project, keeping them within the limits of your budget.
 Budget and Resource Allocation: The budget of the project is $3,000,000 and Project manager allocates all the resources to particular tasks based on usage, roles and responsibilities.